Join the Practice

-Patients wishing to register at the practice should complete a registration form and health questionnaire obtainable from the main reception desk.
+Patients wishing to register at the practice can register online (see below) or complete a registration form and health questionnaire obtainable from the main reception desk.

 You will need to provide a form of photographic ID and a utility bill to prove your residence is within our agreed practice boundary.
 Once completed and returned your details will be entered on our system and the process of requesting your notes from your previous practice will commence.

 It may take a few weeks before your notes arrive at the practice and so you may be advised to use our Health Pod which will capture your blood pressure, weight and height which then calculates your BMI.
 Medication requests for new patients will need to be discussed with a GP during a telephone consultation.

 We are using a new online service called Register with a GP surgery that makes it easy to register with us.

 Just fill in the quick online form to start the process.
 You do not need proof of address or immigration status, ID or an NHS number, however we do not accept registrations for patients who live outside of our practice boundary.
 If you attempt to register using an out of area address, your registration will be rejected.
 To find out if your address is within our area, use the map below.

 The service is designed and run by the NHS, so your personal information is safe.
 It cuts our administrative workload and makes it easier for you to register.

 Paper forms are still available if you need one.
 Contact reception for more information.